Supply Chain Planning Processes to Optimize Ecommerce Logistics

 Reduces overall costs

-An agile supply chain plan reduces overall costs and allows full transparency into inefficient supply chain processes that are cutting into profit margins.
+An agile supply chain plan reduces unnecessary spending and allows full transparency into inefficient supply chain processes that are cutting into profit margins.

 Ecommerce businesses benefit from effective fulfillment that is not just a cost center but a revenue driver if optimized correctly.

-That’s why many fast-growing brands choose to partner with a 3PL like ShipBob, which provides full visibility into fulfillment performance and offers insights into how to reduce costs.
+That’s why many fast-growing brands choose outsource fulfillment to a professional supply chain platform like ShipBob, which provides full visibility into fulfillment performance and offers insights into how to reduce costs.

-Of course 3PLs charge fulfillment costs, but it is can become overall more cost-effective to leverage their scale and resources rather than attempt to do it yourself (since spending time on this yourself prevents growth).
+While 3PLs charge fulfillment costs, it can be overall more cost-effective to leverage their scale and resources rather than attempt to do it yourself (since spending time on this yourself prevents growth).

 Through proper supply chain planning, you can dramatically improve communication across your supply chain.